open-custody/keychain-operators/README.md

    > `MFkwEwYHKoZIzj0CAQYIKoZIzj0DAQcDQgAE5oTLGdLQBUHO1QUIGMNASIbsFu3RFKZThEAS2A4f3I9m1PjKszzVQDsBKX5SSm0aXlJQ5gNzYTDZTfBPVPtJfw==`

-4. [Add webhook](https://docs.fordefi.com/reference/webhooks) URL into settings.
-Note: if using multiple webhooks they will be calling in the order they were creating.
+4. Specify webhook URL in the [Fordefi webhooks settings.](https://docs.fordefi.com/reference/webhooks) Note: if using multiple webhooks they will be calling in the order they were creating.
 To use multiple chains with single Fordefi account use `message-handler` and `webhook` with the same `FORDEFI_API_USER_NAME` for single chain.
 5. `FORDEFI_CLIENT_PK` is the API user's private key from step 3.
 6. `WARDEN_SIGNER_MNEMONIC` is the private key of Keychain party account.